specklesystems/speckle-docs/dev/traversal.md

 ### What about JS?

-Right now, **we are not planning to implement this any time soon**.
-Our Speckle Viewer does perform a similar traversal process with roughly equivalent behaviour, but not in a flexible rule builder pattern.
-However, we have goals to support easier consumption of Speckle data in JS, so you may see this function (or something similar) eventually come to JS/TS. **Let us know on our forums** if this would be useful to you, as this could influence our prioritisation.
+As of now, there's **no immediate pla**n to bring this traversal feature to JS/TS.
+However, we're keen on enhancing Speckle data consumption in JS/TS in the future.
+If you're interested in this functionality, your feedback can influence our development priorities.
+Stay connected through our [forum](https://speckle.community) for updates and to share your thoughts.